YumaYX/rubydemodoc/input/date/monday_of_this_week2.md

-This code calculates the date of the previous Monday.

-*   `today = Time.now`: Gets the current date and time.
-*   `this_monday = today - (today.wday - 1) * 24 * 60 * 60`: Subtracts the difference in seconds from the current date to the previous Monday.  `today.wday` returns the day of the week (0 = Sunday, 1 = Monday, ..., 6 = Saturday).
-The code then calculates the number of seconds to subtract to reach the previous Monday.
+This Ruby code snippet demonstrates how to calculate the date of the previous Monday.
+Specifically, the code first obtains the current date and time using `Time.now`.
+Then, it determines the number of seconds between the current time and the beginning of the current day (which is midnight).
+Finally, it subtracts this difference from the current time to arrive at the date and time representing the previous Monday.
+The `today.wday` returns the day of the week as a number (0 for Sunday, 1 for Monday, etc.), and multiplying this by 24 * 60 * 60 (seconds in a day) calculates the time difference.